 It is time you pursued a multi-channel strategy.
 This is one of the travel industry trends you can and should embrace.

 If you’re not already using marketing automation tools, 2017 might be the year to start.
 Did you know you’re actually losing money?
-Orioly has a solution for that.
-Read about our Promotional Feature, connect your social media accounts and save yourself some time.
+Connect your social media accounts and save yourself some time.
 And money!

 Facebook launched live streaming video primarily for celebrities.
 But recently it was rolled out for all users.
 YouTube Live is apparently about to launch too.